IPG-Corporate-IT/.github/pull_request_template.md

 Automated test:

 ## Checklist
+- [ ] Did you use STAGING as your base for this pull request?
 - [ ] Has all vulnerabilities found by SAST been remediated?
 - [ ] Has this code been tested?
 - [ ] Did the existing automated tests pass?